mimi030/mimi030/README.md

 ## Hi there 👋

+I’m a passionate developer who enjoys building projects that aim to make life a little easier.
+If you find my work helpful and want to support my journey, I’d be truly grateful for any sponsorship.
+Your support allows me to focus more on improving my projects and exploring new ideas.
+Thank you for being part of this wonderful community! 🌟

 <!--
 **mimi030/mimi030** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.